ByAUJay

 2) Pair with L1/L2 time sanity checks on OP Stack

-For OP Stack chains, read the L1Block predeploy for L1 context and detect prolonged divergence (e.g., L2 timestamp far ahead of L1).
-This helps catch “unsafe head” stalls or delayed deposits.
+For OP Stack chains, take a look at the L1Block predeploy to understand the L1 context and keep an eye out for any prolonged divergence, like if the L2 timestamp is way ahead of L1.
+This is super helpful for spotting "unsafe head" stalls or any delays with deposits.

 Key predeploy: